Maroussi B.C.: The club's decline

 Nikos Linardos became the team's new head coach for the 2011–12 season, which began with a long losing streak, despite Maroussi player Nestoras Kommatos being one of the league's top scorers, and Maroussi player Ioannis Gagaloudis being one of the league's assists leaders.

 The team's financial crisis deepened.
 Gagaloudis, Kommatos, Charitopoulos, and Elegar all left the club, due to unpaid salaries.
 Teenagers from the club's youth team, such as Dimitrios Agravanis and Lampros Tsontzos, were then moved into the team's starting five for Greek League games.
 The club was also prohibited from selling any tickets to home games, due to unpaid taxes, and it ceased paying its players and training staff.

 Maroussi finished the 2011–12 season with a 1–23 regular season record, winning their only game of the season against Peristeri, another team that was suffering from financial problems at the time.

 Due to going into bankruptcy, the club was then demoted to the third-tier level semi-professional competition, the Greek B League, for the 2012–13 season.
 The club was then demoted to the fourth-tier level Greek C League, for the 2015–16 season.

 For the 2016–17 season, the club was promoted up to the Greek B League.
 Then, for the 2017–18 season, the club was promoted up to the second-tier level Greek A2 League.
 In the 2019–20 season, the club played in the Greek 3rd Division, and in the 2020–21 season, the club played in the Greek 2nd Division.

+Following the teams defeat by Panionios on October 26, the team announced on October 27, that their new coach will be Ilias Zouro, who worked with the team during the 1998-99 season.